SJTU-SE123/PC-Logo/README.md

-# PC-Logo
+# PC-Logo-ui-demo
-This is a PC Logo application, which is also a course project of SE123, SJTU.
+A naive ui-demo of PC-Logo application.